|

 Hoi An to My Son by Scooter

-Renting a scooter in Hoi An and driving to My Son is one of the best means of transportation to reach the ruins.
-Scooters or motorcycles are relatively inexpensive to rent for a day, and prices vary depending on where you rent them.
-Various shops display scooter rental signs, with prices starting at 100,000 VND per day (approximately $4).
+Renting a scooter in Hoi An and riding to My Son is one of the best ways to reach the ruins.
+Scooters or motorbikes are relatively cheap to rent for a day, with prices varying depending on where you rent them.
+Prices range from 100,000 VND to 150,000 VND per day (approximately €4 – €6) for a basic scooter.

-Visiting My Son with a English-Speaking Guide
+Visiting the My Son Sanctuary with an English-Speaking Guide

 Touriste utilisant l'audioguide au sanctuaire de My Son à Hoi An

-You will need to purchase a ticket for 50,000 VND (about €2) at the ticket office and add the ticket to the “My Son Monument” app on the App Store or Google Play (not usable outside the My Son Sanctuary).
+You’ll need to purchase a ticket for 50,000 VND (€2) at the ticket counter and add it to the “My Son Monument” app, available on the App Store or Google Play (the app cannot be used outside the My Son Sanctuary).

-Tickets are valid for 8 hours.
+The tickets are valid for 8 hours.

 Dress Code